Coming Fall 2018

 The Book's Author

 Author Ron Peterson, Jr. attended Radford University a few years after Gina Hall.
 A Communications major at RU, he first wrote about the case his senior year, as an editor for the university newspaper in 1987.
-He has been published in newspapers throughout the state and in internal publications for two Fortune 500 companies.
+He has been published in newspapers throughout the state and in publications for two Fortune 500 companies.
 His career includes work at the Virginian Pilot and Cox Media, where he earned the company's annual "Outstanding Performance" award.
 Peterson's background also includes managing corporate television advertising campaigns on CNN, Fox News and ESPN.
-He is currently a board member of the Hampton Roads Sports Media Hall of Fame.
-In research for the book, Peterson interviewed over 100 sources.
+He is a board member of the Hampton Roads Sports Media Hall of Fame.
+Peterson has been a guest lecturer at colleges throughout Virginia.

 Stephen Epperly, was a former Virginia Tech Hokie football player.
-Ruggedly handsome with a boyish mop of blond hair, he had a violent past, including two sexual assault acquittals.
+Ruggedly handsome with a boyish mop of blond hair, he made a great first impression.
+But Epperly had a violent past, including two sexual assault acquittals.
 He admitted leaving the club with Gina Hall and taking her to a cabin at Claytor Lake, but said they parted ways amicably the next morning.
 He was convicted of first degree murder, and sentenced to life in prison.
 It was Virginia's first "No Body" murder conviction -- and only the 4th in U.S. history.
-Epperly has been in prison for 38 years, having appealed his conviction to the Supreme Court level.
-He continues to claim his innocence and was denied parole in June of 2018.
+Epperly has been in prison for 40 years, having appealed his conviction to the Supreme Court level.
+He continues to claim his innocence and was denied parole in 2019.

 John Preston & his tracking dog